aws-ia/terraform-aws-eks-blueprints/examples/eks-cluster-with-observability/README.md

  - Run `terraform destroy -var-file=dev.tfvars` to remove all resources except for your Amazon Managed Grafana workspace.
  - Delete your Amazon Managed Grafana workspace through the AWS console.

+## Troubleshooting

+When running `terraform apply`, the process will sometimes time-out.
+If that happens, run `terraform apply` again and the operation will continue where it left off.

 ## Requirements